-A great way to counteract these risk factors is through physical activity.
-Regular exercise has been proven to help heart health.
+Staying active is a great way to reduce your risk for heart disease.
+Regular, aerobic exercise such as walking has been proven to improve heart health.
 It can even reverse some risk factors for cardiovascular disease by helping with weight loss and lowering blood pressure.

 - your doctor has told you that you have one or more of the risk factors for heart disease

-- you have recently experienced a heart attack or other heart problem
+- you’ve recently experienced a heart attack or other heart problem

-According to the University of Maryland Medical Center, people with heart disease can nearly always exercise safely if they’re evaluated beforehand.
-However, exercise isn’t appropriate for all heart disease patients.
+People with heart disease can almost always exercise safely if they’re evaluated beforehand.
+However, exercise isn’t appropriate for all people with heart disease.
+If you’re new to exercise, the key is to start off slow to prevent adverse effects.
 Talk to your doctor before beginning a new exercise program.
-They may determine that you need to begin your workout under medical supervision.
+You also may need to begin your workout under medical supervision.

-Even with this precaution, it can be difficult for your doctor to predict health problems that you might experience while exercising.
+Despite these precautions, it can be difficult for your doctor to predict health problems that you might experience while exercising.
 To be safe, familiarize yourself with symptoms that may suggest harmful complications.
-Becoming aware of some typical warning signs of a heart-related problem could be life-saving.
+Becoming aware of some typical warning signs of a heart-related problem could be lifesaving.

-Even if you’ve previously had a heart attack, another one could have entirely different symptoms, according to Circulation.
-If any of the following symptoms occur during your workout, seek medical attention immediately—even if you’re unsure if it’s something serious.
+Even if you’ve previously had a heart attack, another one could have entirely different symptoms.
+Seek medical attention immediately if you experience any of the following symptoms.

 Many people associate sudden and intense chest pain with heart attack.
-While some heart attacks may begin this way, according to the AHA, many begin with a feeling of mild discomfort, uncomfortable pressure, squeezing, or fullness in the center of the chest.
-It can be subtle and may come and go, so it can be difficult to tell what’s wrong.
-If this symptom lasts for more than a few minutes, stop exercising and seek medical attention.
+Some heart attacks may begin this way.
+But many begin with a feeling of mild discomfort, uncomfortable pressure, squeezing, or fullness in the center of the chest.
+The pain can be subtle and may come and go, so it can be difficult to tell what’s wrong.
+Stop exercising and seek medical attention if this symptom lasts for more than a few minutes.

 A feeling of unusual breathlessness with chest discomfort during an activity is often a precursor to a heart attack.
-This symptom can occur before chest discomfort or may even occur with no chest discomfort, according to the AHA.
+This symptom can occur before chest discomfort or may even occur with no chest discomfort.

 While physical activity may make you feel fatigued, especially if you’re not used to it, you should never feel dizzy or light-headed while exercising.
 Take this warning sign seriously and stop exercising right away.

 The sensation of your heartbeat skipping, palpitating, or thumping could indicate a heart-related problem.
-If you observe any unusual heart rhythms during your workout, seek medical attention.
+Seek medical attention if you observe any unusual heart rhythms during your workout.

 Heart problems can cause sensations in other areas of the body besides your chest.
-Symptoms can include discomfort, pain, or pressure in one or both arms, your back, neck, jaw, or stomach.
-You might also experience a sensation of discomfort radiating from one part of your body to another, such as from your chest, jaw, or neck into your shoulder, arm, or back.
+Symptoms can include discomfort, pain, or pressure in the arms, back, neck, jaw, or stomach.
+You might also experience discomfort radiating from one part of your body to another, such as from your chest, jaw, or neck into your shoulder, arm, or back.

 When it comes to dealing with a possible heart problem, timing is critical.
 Every second counts.
 Don’t take a wait-and-see approach or try to push through your workout.
-If you think you might be experiencing any of the warning signs above, seek medical help.
-The AHA advises waiting no more than a few minutes—five minutes at most—to call 9-1-1.
-Your heart may stop beating during a heart attack and emergency personnel have the knowledge and equipment needed to get it beating again.
+Seek medical help if you think you might be experiencing any of the warning signs above.

-If you’re experiencing possible heart attack symptoms and can’t call 9-1-1, have someone else drive you to the hospital immediately.
+Have someone else drive you to the hospital immediately if you’re experiencing heart attack symptoms and can’t call 911.
 Avoid getting behind the wheel yourself unless there are no other options.

-If you find yourself in the emergency room after experiencing troubling symptoms during exercise, be prepared to answer the following questions:
+Be prepared to answer the following questions if you find yourself in the emergency room after experiencing troubling symptoms during exercise:

 - What time did your discomfort or pain begin?